Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Invoices-Filters.md

 ## search

+Search for an invoice by its invoice ID, customer name, customer number, street, postal code, city, your reference, our reference, project name, organization number, address 2, email, phone number, or OCR number.

 | Property | Required | Default value | Description        |
 |----------|----------|---------------|--------------------|
 | search   | Yes      |               | Text to search for |